 To output your image go to the export module in the lighttable.

 You will need to select “Lab” as the output color profile.
 This color space is not visible in the combobox by default.
 You first need to enable it by setting

 Then select “PFM (float)” as the output format and press “export” to generate the source image file.

 You can produce the corresponding reference (target) image from the JPEG in a similar way.
 This time you will need to disable all modules and export with the “Lab” output color profile in “PFM (float)” format.

-- Português: criar imagens de entrada para o darktable-chart
+- Português (translation incomplete): criar imagens de entrada para o darktable-chart